FXinnovation/fx-terraform-module-azurerm-aks/README.md

 # terraform-module-azure-aks
 Terraform module that can be used to deploy an Azure Kubernetes Service.

+**NOTE: This module uses both azuread and azurerm providers.
+They should be set accordingly.**

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs